 This specifies hardware parameters of the simulation environment - for example, selecting between a Latency-Bandwidth Pipe or DDR3 memory models.
-These are defined in firesim/sim/src/main/scala/SimConfigs.scala.
+These are defined in firesim/src/main/scala/firesim/SimConfigs.scala.
+We specify the host FPGA frequency in the PLATFORM_CONFIG by appending a frequency Config with an underscore (ex.
+FireSimConfig_F160MHz).
+We describe this in greater detail in Generating Different Targets).